emantpl/scratch-sensor-2.0/README.md

 ### Support or Contact

 Support is via comments below.
-You may also [contact us](http://emant.com/149910.page) here.
+You may also [email us](mailto:support@emant.com).

 ### Generate sensor data for Human Activity Recognition (HAR)

 Human Activity Recognition (HAR) based on wearable sensor data aims to identify a person's actions, such as standing, sitting, jumping, and going up stairs, by using data from body-worn sensors.
-At [sensor-cloud.com](https://www.sensor-cloud.com/), use the Chrome browser on your Android phone to save the sensor data to Google sheets needed for HAR analysis.
+Now you can use the Chrome browser on your Android phone to save the sensor data to Google sheets at [sensor-cloud.com](https://www.sensor-cloud.com/).

 <div id="disqus_thread"></div>
 <script>